unik-name/help-unikname/docs/2-unikname-id/howmuch-cost-uniknameid.md

 All PREMIUM @Unikname IDs have the following specifications:
 - PREMIUM ID can have a public registry with up to 100 properties.
-- PREMIUM ID receive a welcome reward of 100 UNS tokens at activation time.
+- PREMIUM ID receive a welcome reward of 100 UNIK tokens at activation time.

 The getter of a PREMIUM @unikname ID remains the owner of his identifier for no limit of time, provided that the identifier has been activated within 4 weeks and it used regularly*.
 So it is recommended to activate it as soon as you get it.